Latest: State of Commercial Recycling in Omaha

 3. Lack of manufacturers that want to purchase recycled materials at a profitable price

-To use a metaphor, recycling isn’t a black or white process, it’s varying shades of grey.
-For example, by recycling the right materials, working with the right hauler/MRF, and with favorable market conditions — you’re materials have a higher probability of actually getting recycled.
+To use a metaphor, recycling isn’t a black-or-white process; it’s varying shades of grey.
+For example, by recycling the right materials, working with the right hauler/MRF, and with favorable market conditions, your materials have a higher probability of actually getting recycled.
 But if any one of these conditions isn’t optimal, then materials may end up in the landfill.

 We not only haul waste, but we also provide education, training, and consultation in setting up your program.
 Our free Quick Start Guide shows our process.